nhm-herpetology/museum-NGS-training/Unit_02/Molecular_Lab/README.md

 45. Add 26 uL 10 mM Tris to dried beads and resuspend the beads in solution by removing the tube from the magnet rack.
 This may require gently flicking the tube to get the beads back into solution.
 You may then need to centrifuge the tube to return the beads to the solution to the bottom of the tube.

 46. Place 1.5 mL tube on magnet rack.
 Allow beads to seperate (~5 min)
 >The purified dA-tailed DNA is now in the supernatent.

+47. Transfer 25 uL of fragmented DNA into clean PCR tubes.
+These will be used for ligation in the next module.

 </details>

 ## Shotgun Library Construction II (Ligation, Size-selection and PCR)